eficode-academy/helm-katas/test-helm-deployments.md

 - Verify that all resources are correctly deployed with `kubectl get pods`.

-> It is important that all pods are in the `READY` state, since otherwise we might get a false negative when we run the test.
+> It is important that all pods have the status `Running`, since otherwise we might get a false negative when we run the test.

 - Execute the test: `$ helm test sentences`